-The Executive Committee assumes a role in decision-making and in the execution of Board of Directors' guidelines, while respecting the powers delegated by the Board of Directors to the day-to-day management.
+The Executive Committee assumes a role in decision-making and in the execution of Board of Directors guidelines, while respecting the powers delegated by the Board of Directors to the day-to-day management.

-The Executive Committee consists of the General Manager who shall act as Chairman and members of the management to be appointed jointly with the Chairman of the Board of Directors and a Secretary.
+The Executive Committee consists of the Managing Director who shall act as Chairman and members of the management and a Secretary.
+The Head of Legal & Compliance is a permanent guest.